top of page

 Anatomical Factors

 Certain anatomical variations can make some individuals more susceptible to runner's knee.
 Conditions like flat feet and high arches can alter weight distribution in the knee joint, increasing stress during movement.
-Recognizing these factors is vital for effective treatment.
+Recognising these factors is vital for effective treatment.

 Proper footwear plays a critical role in managing these differences.
 Studies indicate that shoes designed for specific foot types can reduce discomfort and enhance biomechanics, potentially leading to a 30% decrease in injury rates among runners.